 \subsubsection{Integrated Emission}

-The total Zodiacal emission is calculated as
+The total zodiacal emission is calculated as

-where $x$ is the Zodiacal component, $\nu$ is the frequency, $\mathbf{R}$ is a location in the Solar System, and $B\left(\nu, T\left(\mathbf{R}\right)\right)$ is the Planck function for the given frequency and temperature at the given location, given by $T_0/R^\delta$, with $T_0$ and $\delta$ being parameters. $\epsilon$ is the emissivity for the given component, which we will be finding with our fit. $n_x$ is the density for the given component, described above.
-The integral is done along the line of sight, from the location of the satellite to 5.2\,AU.
+where $x$ is the zodiacal component, $\nu$ is the frequency, $\vec{R}$ is a location in the Solar System, and $B\left(\nu, T\left(\vec{R}\right)\right)$ is the Planck function for the frequency and temperature at the specific location, given by $T_0/R^\delta$, with $T_0$ and $\delta$ being parameters. $\epsilon$ is the emissivity for the given component, which we will be finding with our fit, and $n_x$ is the density for the given component, described above.
+The integral is carried out along the line of sight, from the location of the satellite to 5.2\,AU.